jurgen-kluft/cstring/README.md

 // And @ascii_substring = ""
 ```

-One thing to keep in mind is that a view can keep holding on to a larger string
+One thing to keep in mind is that a view can be invalidated when the actual string is resized
-inserted or removed, so know what you are doing.
+due to insert, replace or remove calls, so know what you are doing.
+It is just something to be
+aware of, invalidated views can still be used and will not cause any crashes.

 You can clone a string (slice is copied):